Possession of a Controlled Substance

 These agencies may initiate independent investigations to consider the welfare of child or children who may have been exposed to a parent who is either abusing or dealing illegal drugs.

 This could lead to removal of a child or children from the household or limiting or restricting parental rights.

 A Drug Possession charge is a serious matter.
 Therefore, if you have been charged with Drug Possession, it is important to seek legal representation immediately in order to protect your rights and minimize the impact that a charge of his nature may have on your life.

-If you have been charged with drug possession and need expert legal representation, contact the RI/MA drug possession defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with drug possession and need expert legal representation, contact the Rhode Island Drug Defense Attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.